ExpressionEngine/ExpressionEngine-User-Guide/source/general/remove_index.php.rst

 Removing index.php from ExpressionEngine URLs
 =============================================

+.. versionadded:: 2.2
-Beginning with the release of ExpressionEngine 2.2, EllisLab can now offer limited official support for removing index.php from your URLs.
+   Official support, limited to the scope of the recommendations provided here, if now available for removing index.php from your URLs.

 The "index.php" appears in your URLs because it is the file responsible for processing all requests to the system.
 In a URL such as